sirixdb/sirixdb.github.io/transactional-cursor-api.md

 During bulk insertions with one of the insertSubtree-methods, the hashes are generated during a postorder-traversal, just like the descendant-count of each structural node.
 They're created after the nodes have been added to a transaction-intent log.
 The log is an in-memory buffer of writes, backed by a persistent append-only file, which is written to the data file preferably on a flash drive during a commit().

-In JSON we obvisouly have no namespace- or attribute-nodes, but with this exception the axis can be used in the same way:
+In JSON we obviously have no namespace- or attribute-nodes, but with this exception, the axis can be used in the same way:

 ```java
 // Open the database.